Introspectors API¶

 Strategy that determines the closeness threshold by taking the nth percentile distance number in the sorted distances.
 For example a value of

-percentile – n_th percentile to use for “closeness” in the sorted distances
+percentile (float) – n_th percentile to use for “closeness” in the sorted distances

 - class Slope(sensitivity=5)¶